 With more than 30 years of dedicated experience in its core hair removal product categories, Shaver Shop believes it is the only significant pure-play specialty retailer in these categories in Australia and New Zealand.
 Shaver Shop invests heavily in staff training to ensure that its store managers and customer facing staff are equipped to recommend the best product that meets customer needs.
 This strong expertise, segment focus and customer experience has enabled Shaver Shop to negotiate exclusive supply arrangements for the majority of its top 50 products by sales.
+In FY2021, 26 of Shaver Shop's top 30 products by sales value were sold exclusively by Shaver Shop in Australia.
 Shaver Shop believes it is this unique customer experience and access to exclusive products at competitive prices that differentiates its business from other retailers that sell personal grooming products in the market.